carlos-andres/escapenonasciitomd/README.md

 ## Features

 - **Easy-to-Use**: Simply activate the extension and replace non-ASCII characters directly in your active document.
+- **Detect and Highlight Non-ASCII Characters**: Easily identify lines with non-ASCII characters and get a detailed highlighting of each non-ASCII character.
 - **Customizable Mappings**: Customize how characters are mapped using settings.

 ## How to Use